 In addition to the survey tool, we gather usage data from some of our internal proprietary software, which allows us to understand if the training content we developed for Halliburton employees actually affects usage and achieves its goal.

-Sometimes it’s not obvious that there are missing pieces in our data.
+Sometimes it’s not obvious that there are missing pieces in the data.
 How do you find holes in your data and what are some ways to reduce the likelihood of repeating the issue?

 Knowing your data is the key, and understanding what is missing and what is not needed is the most challenging part of the process.
 I wish there was a predefined formula, but based on my experience, it is an ongoing and dynamic process in search of solutions.